 Vaulted ceilings are relics of the old days with a grand allure to them that still manage to thrive in our relatively mundane modern spaces.
 In effect, they cause a great deal of disagreement amongst both professionals and amateurs and homeowners themselves, some vouching for their love for the grandiosity and airiness of the ceilings, while others deem it too wasteful an expense: of time, money, energy, and space.

 What are Vaulted Ceilings?

 By definition, vaulted ceilings are arched.
 But, it isn’t necessary for a vaulted ceiling to be so.
-Any raised ceiling with the height of no less than 8 feet is considered a vaulted ceiling.
+Any raised ceiling with a height of no less than 8 feet is considered a vaulted ceiling.

 This does not mean, of course, that vaulted ceilings have always been restricted to a particular design.
 In fact, throughout history the vault has evolved and taken many shapes and forms, both being influenced and influencing the style of its time and the future.

 Domed vaults precede the gothic era of cathedrals by several millennia, and the most dated example is found in Cyprus.
 The circular buildings of 6000 BCE Khirokitia, a neolithic village, used unfired mud bricks to shape domed vaults like a beehive.
 The beehive vault is also found in Northern Iraq and Crete.

 Still, in its crude stage, the domed vault isn’t necessarily considered a proper vault as it revolves around a vertical axis of its own as opposed to a vault that is forced out into the third dimension.